 Three years later, in 1995-96, Lawson’s Falcons began the current string of 16 consecutive winning seasons.
 The 2002 team earned an automatic berth to the NCAA tournament after emerging from the fourth seed to win the NE-10 playoff championship.

 Lawson, the winningest and longest-tenured coach in the program’s history, also ranks high amongst the top Division II coaches nationally in both winning percentage and victories.
 Among active Division II coaches with at least 20 years of experience, he has the sixth highest career winning percentage.
-He is the only man who has been named the Northeast-10 Coach of the Year and the NABC Division II Northeast Region Coach of the Year more than four times, winning each on five occasions (1993, 2004, 2005, 2007, 2008).
+He is the only man who has been named the Northeast-10 Coach of the Year and the NABC Division II Northeast Region Coach of the Year more than four times, winning the conference award six times (1993, 2004, 2005, 2007, 2008, 2016) and the regional honor on five occasions (1993, 2004, 2005, 2007, 2008).
 He was the Division II Bulletin National Coach of the Year in 2005, and the Basketball Times co-Division II Coach of the Year in 2007 and 2008.
 He has also been cited by the New England Basketball Coaches Association (1993, 2004) and the New England Basketball Hall of Fame (2004).

 Prior to coming to Bentley, Lawson spent coaching stints at Fairfield University (assistant in 1991), Dartmouth College (assistant in 1984-85), Lexington High School (assistant from 1982-84) and Upper Cape Regional High School (head coach from 1980-82).

-Lawson, 58, is a Cleveland, Ohio native and a 1979 graduate of the University of New Hampshire.
-He and his wife, Claudia, have two children, Danny, a former Bentley player and current Director of Basketball Operations at Duquesne, and Emily.
+Lawson, 59, is a Cleveland, Ohio native and a 1979 graduate of the University of New Hampshire.
+He and his wife, Claudia, have two children, Danny, a former Bentley player and current assistant coach at Duquesne, and Emily.
 They now reside in Waltham.

 The Lawson Record